sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 ```
 #### 3.1.1.2 Development Process

-Here is a typical developement process to link eventnotify library to a component and be able to send new events:
+Here is a typical developement process to link eventnotify library to a component and be able to send new events/alarms:

 a.
 Update buildimage/rules/*app*.mk